marmelab/react-admin/docs/SingleFieldList.md

 </ReferenceArrayField>
 ```

+`linkType` accepts the following options:

+* `linkType="edit"`: reference links to the Edit page.
+This is the default behavior.
+* `linkType="show"`: reference links to the show page.
+* `linkType={false}`: reference has no link, and disables the item from being clickable.

 ## `sx`: CSS API

 The `<SingleFieldList>` component accepts the usual `className` prop.
 You can also override the styles of the inner components thanks to the `sx` property.
 This property accepts the following subclasses: